-Deciding where to place a disposal well is a complex process, especially in a maturing natural gas production area like the Montney Play where existing disposal zones can be near capacity.
+Deciding where to place a disposal well is a complex process, especially in a maturing natural gas production area like the Montney Play region where existing disposal zones can be near capacity.

-This project fits under Geoscience BC’s Strategic Objective of ‘Advancing Science and Innovative Geoscience Technologies’ and our goal to:
+This project fits under Geoscience BC’s Strategic Objective of Advancing Science and Innovative Geoscience Technologies and our goal to:

-Specifically, this project is:
+Specifically, this project set out to:

 Benefits of this project include:

 - More efficient, continued natural gas operations in the Montney Play region.

 - Reduced costs for exploration of wastewater disposal zones and reduced wastewater disposal costs.

 - Improved knowledge of wastewater disposal zones within the Montney Play region.